elastic/rally/docs/track.rst

 In the ``corpora`` section you define all document corpora (i.e. data files) that Rally should use for this track.

 In the ``operations`` section you describe which operations are available for this track and how they are parametrized.
 This section is optional and you can also define any operations directly per challenge.
-You can use it, if you want to share operation definitions between challenges.
+You can use it if you want to share operation definitions between challenges.

 In the ``schedule`` section you describe the workload for the benchmark, for example index with two clients at maximum throughput while searching with another two clients with ten operations per second.
 The schedule either uses the operations defined in the ``operations`` block or defines the operations to execute inline.